ztyyLV/barcode-reader-docs-mobile/programming/android/user-guide.md

 3. Click **Sync Project with Gradle Files**.
 After the synchronization completes, the SDK is added to the project.

+   >Note:
+   >
+   > - If your Android SDK version is 28 or higher, you have to add `android.enableJetifer=true` in your `gradle.properties` file before you sync your project with Gradle files.

 4. Import the package in the file `MainActivity.java`

    ```java